tanosaur/cell/Logbook/Logbook.md

 - all pieces functionally working

 Now, it's delivering product A, B, C, D. Which version?
 In this period, I want people around me.
 I want to test thoroughly, imaginatively.

+## Thurs 24 Oct with Node II

+cwm/cell updates:
+-  Functionally quite there, strong
+- Branches, focuses:
+    - UI
+    - Tab bar
+    - Virality/message element
+    - Keep in mind all ‘first test’ - we might make mistakes, still important to test the first product with integrity - not lose elements because shortcutting too much
+    - The Brexit Cabinet app - React programming, fast, App Store familiarity

+Life update:
+- Feeling pace, bring in other elements, also an income element
+- Day or two a week while getting this up concentrating on each these things?
+As an idea